alessandroMazza1989/KPwikiJsTest/integration/tibco/tci/integration.md

 **1.**  Generate an OAuth access token: in order to do that, log in to TIBCO Cloud and click **OAuth Access Tokens** on the **Settings** tab in the **My Profile**  menu.
 To add a new token, click the **Add new token** link.
 Then, In the **Generate OAuth2 token** window, fill in the token name and select one or more domains for which the access token applies (Integration).
 Lastly, select a maximum validityand click **Generate**.

+In order to consume a service deployed in TIBCO Cloud Mesh from within BW through the **Invoke REST API** activity, you can follow this method: